 Love this film?
 Bring it home with you with its’ official merchandise!

 In this animated short, Sleeping Betty is stuck in bed, victim to a strange bout of narcolepsy.
 The King calls on his subjects to rescue her and they all respond to the call: Uncle Henry VIII, Aunt Victoria, an oddly emotional alien, a funky witch and a handsome prince.
 But will a kiss really be enough to wake the sleeping princess?
 The film, drawn in ink, is a classic example of the anachronistic and playful world of Claude Cloutier.

 In this short animation, a polar bear must try his luck finding a job in the big city when the last of his Arctic ice environment disappears.
 It’s hard fitting into the human world, however, so this bear finds a more creative solution to his predicament.

-This film was made as part of the 8th edition of the NFB's Hothouse apprenticeship.
+Produced as part of the 8th edition of the NFB’s Hothouse apprenticeship.